 How to Sue a Company Without a Lawyer: Your DIY Legal Guide

-So a company screwed you over.
-Maybe it was a contractor who took your deposit and vanished.
-A gym that keeps charging your card after you canceled.
-A mechanic who charged you for repairs that didn't happen.
-You're owed money, you know you're owed money, and you're wondering: can you actually sue a company without a lawyer and win?
+A company screwed you over.
+Maybe a contractor took your deposit and vanished.
+A gym kept charging you after you canceled.
+A mechanic billed you for repairs that never happened.
+You're owed money.
+You know you're owed money.
+And you're wondering: can you sue a company without a lawyer and actually win?

 Yes.
 You can.
-Small claims court exists precisely for this.
-No attorney required, no law degree needed, no years of litigation.
-Just you, your evidence, and a judge who's heard it all before.
+Small claims court was made for exactly this.
+No attorney required.
+No law degree needed.
+Just you, your evidence, and a judge.
 Here's how it works.

 When Can You Sue a Company Without a Lawyer?

-Small claims court handles disputes up to a certain dollar amount, which varies by state.
-If what you're owed falls within that limit, you can file yourself.
-Most consumer disputes do.
-The common situations that land in small claims court every day include:
+Small claims court handles disputes up to a set dollar amount.
+That limit varies by state.
+If what you're owed is under that limit, you can file yourself.
+Most consumer disputes are.
+Common cases include:

-If your dispute falls into any of these categories and the amount is under your state's limit, small claims court is your arena.
+If your dispute fits one of these and the amount is under your state's limit, small claims court is the right place.

 Small Claims Court Limits by State

-This is the number that determines whether small claims is the right venue for you.
-Here are the limits in the most populated states as of 2026:
+Here are the limits in some of the most populated states as of 2026:

-Limits change periodically, so check your state court's official website for the most current number.
-If what you're owed exceeds the limit, you have two choices: waive the excess to stay in small claims, or file in a higher court (which usually does involve a lawyer).
+Limits change, so check your state court's website for the current number.
+If what you're owed is over the limit, you can either drop the extra amount to stay in small claims, or file in a higher court (which usually involves a lawyer).

-One more thing worth knowing: in small claims court, lawyers are either prohibited or discouraged from appearing in many states.
+One thing worth knowing: in many states, lawyers aren't allowed to appear in small claims court.
 That's by design.
 The whole point is a level playing field.

 Before You File: Try a Petty Notice First

-Here's a stat that catches a lot of people off guard.
-About 70% of disputes get resolved before anyone sets foot in a courtroom.
+About 70% of disputes get resolved before anyone goes to court.
 Why?
-Because companies don't want the hassle of court any more than you do.
-When they receive a formal written demand that includes a specific dollar amount, a deadline, and a mention of small claims court, a lot of them suddenly find the money.
+Companies don't want the hassle of court any more than you do.
+When they get a formal written demand with a dollar amount, a deadline, and a mention of small claims court, many of them suddenly find the money.

 A Petty Notice is exactly that.
-It's a formal demand for payment that puts a company on notice that you're serious.
+It's a formal demand for payment.
+It puts the company on notice that you're serious.
 Not a vague complaint email.
-Not another angry call to their customer service department.
-A legal document with your claim spelled out, a payment deadline, and the clear implication that court comes next if they ignore it.
+Not another angry call to customer service.
+A legal document with your claim spelled out, a payment deadline, and a clear next step if they ignore it.

 Companies have legal departments.
-Legal departments see demand letters and calculate: is it cheaper to pay this person or fight it?
-For amounts under $10,000, fighting it almost never makes financial sense.
-Settling does.
+Legal departments see demand letters and ask: is it cheaper to pay or fight?
+For amounts under $10,000, fighting rarely makes sense.
+Paying does.

 How to Sue a Company Without a Lawyer: Step by Step